NEW: Sheriff spokesman says there were text messages sent from missing agent's phone

 The warrant charging him with kidnapping was issued later Sunday, he said.

-Dozens of volunteers -- as many as 200, according to authorities -- spent their Sunday searching for the missing woman in the Little Rock area.
-They resumed their search Monday in two areas in the southern part of the county, the sheriff said.
+Dozens of volunteers – maybe as many as 200, according to authorities – spent their Sunday searching for the missing woman in the Little Rock area.
+They will resume their search Monday.

 “At this point we don’t know where she is,” Holladay said.